 Long menstrual cycle: why does it last longer?

-The average menstrual cycle lasts 28 days for menstruating women.
-However, its length can vary from one woman to another, and even according to the different phases of a person's life.
-The average of 28 days for a menstrual cycle is, as said, only an average, some women have a much longer cycle.
+The average menstrual cycle lasts 28 days.
+But its length can vary from one woman to another, and even according to the different phases of a person's life.
+The 28-day average for a menstrual cycle is, as said, only an average; some women have a much longer cycle.

 The menstrual cycle is made up of four phases.
-The first is the period, also called menstruation.
+The first is menstruation.
 This is the first part of the female cycle.
-It is during this period, which lasts an average of 4 to 7 days depending on the woman, that the uterine lining (the endometrium) disintegrates.
-It is evacuated in the form of bleeding, through the vagina if no fertilization has taken place.
+During this period, which lasts an average of 4 to 7 days depending on the woman, the uterine lining (the endometrium) disintegrates.
+It is evacuated in the form of bleeding, through the vagina if fertilization has not taken place.

-After menstruation, comes the follicular phase.
-It is during this time that the body prepares for a possible pregnancy.
-Under the action of estrogen, the endometrium gradually fills with blood, swells and is ready for implantation.
+After menstruation comes the follicular phase.
+This is when the body prepares for a possible pregnancy.
+Under the action of estrogen, the endometrium gradually fills with blood, swelling and becoming ready for implantation.

-Then the hormone LH comes into play and causes ovulation, which is the third phase of the menstrual cycle.
-This hormone will create the opening of the ovarian follicle which will release the ovum.
-The egg then descends through the fallopian tube to nestle in the uterus.
-Its journey usually takes 3 to 4 days, and it remains in the uterus for 1 day before starting to disintegrate.
-During these 5 days or so, the egg can be fertilized by a spermatozoon.
-This is called the window of fertility.
-We tend to say that ovulation takes place on the 14th day of the cycle, but this time varies from woman to woman.
-Also, some women will ovulate later.
+Then the hormone LH comes into play, triggering ovulation, corresponding to the third phase of the menstrual cycle.
+This hormone opens the ovarian follicle, releasing the egg.
+The egg then descends through the Fallopian tube to nestle in the uterus.
+The journey generally takes 3 to 4 days, and the egg remains in the uterus for 1 day before it begins to disintegrate.
+During these 5 days or so, the egg can be fertilized by a sperm.
+This is known as the window of fertility.
+We tend to say that ovulation takes place on the fourteenth day of the cycle, but this varies from woman to woman.
+Some women ovulate later than this.

-Then, after ovulation comes the period of the luteal phase.
-It is during this period that the ovarian follicle transforms into a "corpus luteum".
-This corpus luteum will release estrogen and progesterone into the bloodstream.
-This prepares the endometrium for a fertilized egg andsupports the development of nidation at the birth of the baby.
-If there is no fertilization, on the other hand, the egg breaks down and is evacuated.
-The luteal phase always lasts 14 days, unlike the follicular phase which can vary in length.
+After ovulation comes the luteal phase.
+During this period, the ovarian follicle transforms into thecorpus luteum.
+This corpus luteum releases estrogen and progesterone into the bloodstream.
+This prepares the endometrium to receive a fertilized egg, andaccompanies the development of nidation until the baby is born.
+If, on the other hand, fertilization does not occur, the ovum decomposes and is evacuated.
+The luteal phase always lasts 14 days, unlike the follicular phase, which can vary in length.

 Why is it called a long menstrual cycle?

 A menstrual cycle is considered long when it lasts more than 35 days.
-If your cycle lasts 40, 45 or more days, then it is considered a long menstrual cycle.
+If your cycle lasts 40, 45 or even more days, then it's considered a long menstrual cycle.

-In reality, it is only the follicular phase, the period before ovulation, that is longer than average.
-If you have a long menstrual cycle, it means that your body takes longer to make an egg and that your ovulation will not actually occur untilafter the average14 days .
+In reality, it's only the follicular phase, the period before ovulation, that's longer than average.
+If you have a long menstrual cycle, this means that your body takes longer to make an egg, and that ovulation will not actually take place untilafter the 14 days indicated on average.

-No matter how long your cycle is, the luteal phase always lasts 14 days.
+However long your cycle lasts, the luteal phase always lasts 14 days.

-The length of a menstrual cycle is calculated from the first day of menstruation to the day before the next first day of menstruation.
-Some women also have irregular cycles, which means that the length will vary from one cycle to another.
+The length of a menstrual cycle is calculated from the 1st day of menstruation to the day before the next first day of menstruation.
+Some women also have irregular cycles, meaning that the duration will vary from one cycle to the next.

-A long cycle lasts more than 35 days, while a cycle is considered short when it lasts less than 21 days.
-You can use a period application to calculate the length of your cycle, and thus determine your menstrual calendar !
+A long cycle lasts more than 35 days, while a short cycle lasts less than 21 days.
+You can use a period app to calculate the length of your cycle, and thus determine your menstrual calendar !
 This will help you avoid unexpected bleeding!

 Hormonal changes

-Hormonal changes, such as those that can occur when taking or stopping hormonal contraceptives such as the birth control pill or the IUD.
-When you stop taking these types of contraceptives, it may take several months for your cycle to regulate and return to normal.
+Hormonal changes, such as those associated with taking or stopping hormonal contraceptives like the contraceptive pill or the hormonal IUD.
+When you stop using this type of contraception, it can take several months for your cycle to regulate itself and return to normal.

-Age and the onset of menopause with all the hormonal disturbances can also be the cause of longer or irregular cycles.
+Age and the onset of menopause, with all its associated hormonal imbalances can also lead to longer or more irregular cycles.

 Environmental and lifestyle factors

 Your environment and lifestyle also play a considerable role in the length of your cycles.
-A stressful times or chronic stress during your periodAnxiety, depression, a major change or psychological problems can lead to menstrual problems of varying degrees.
-It is therefore possible to see the length of your cycle lengthen when you are subject to these types of factors.
+A stressful period or chronic stress during your periodAnxiety, depression, major change or psychological disorders can all lead to menstrual disorders of varying degrees.
+It's therefore possible to see the length of your cycle lengthen when you're subject to these types of factors.

 Lifestyle also plays a role in cycle length.
-For example, excessive or intense sports will reduce the level of estrogen.
-The production of this sex hormone is directly related to body fat, so if you lose weight (body fat), estrogen production can tend to decrease and lead to longer, more irregular cycles and sometimes even a absence of menstruation (also called secondary amenorrhea).
+For example, excessive or intense exercise will reduce estrogen levels.
+The production of this sex hormone is directly linked to body fat, so if you lose weight (body fat), estrogen production can tend to drop, leading to longer, more irregular cycles and sometimes even an absence of menstruation (also known as secondary amenorrhea).

-Of course, this does not mean that you should stop playing sports!
+Of course, this doesn't mean you should stop practising sport!

 Diseases

-Finally, some diseases or disorders can cause longer cycles.
-This is the case with polycystic ovary syndrome (PCOS): this hormonal disorder is very common, affecting about 10% of women, or one in 10 women of childbearing age.
-It is the first cause of female infertility.
-It is characterized by a very high level of testosterone hormones.
+Finally, certain diseases or disorders can cause longer cycles.
+Such is the case with polycystic ovary syndrome (PCOS): this hormonal disorder is very common, affecting around 10% of women, or one in 10 of childbearing age.
+In fact, it's the leading cause of female infertility.
+It is characterized by very high levels of the hormone testosterone.
 Symptoms include acne, weight gain, hirsutism (abnormally high hair growth) and irregular cycles (which are often abnormally long).

-Thyroid dysfunction can also cause irregular and/or abnormally long cycles.
-Indeed, if the thyroid is dysfunctional, the production of sex hormones can also be affected and delay ovulation.
+Thyroid dysfunction can also be a source of irregular and/or abnormally long cycles.
+Indeed, if the thyroid is dysfunctional, the production of sex hormones can also be affected, delaying ovulation.

 What are the effects of a long menstrual cycle on the body?